techymara/streamlist/README.md

 # Streamlist

+> **Personal, non-commercial project.** Streamlist is a hobby project that I run for myself.
+It is not a product or a service, it is not offered to anyone else, and it earns no money.
+It uses TMDB data, which TMDB only allows for non-commercial use, so if you copy it, please use your own TMDB API key and keep your use non-commercial.
+The MIT license covers this code only; TMDB's data and API are governed by TMDB's own terms.

 A personal, single-user movie tracker: tell it which streaming services you actually pay for and get a **weekly email** with two things — new horror movies that just became available, and a rating-weighted top 10 of horror picks